Ethel Brilliana Tweedie: Author, photographer, painter, philanthropist

 Tweedie was an early and enthusiastic advocate of women's rights and women's suffrage.
 She was astute and flexible in adapting the practical habits of others she met in her travels.
-When traveling in Iceland in 1886, rather than riding sidesaddle she quickly adapted the Icelandic women's habit of riding astride a horse or pony as a sensible necessity—radical behavior for a British woman of her era.
+When traveling in Iceland in 1886, rather than riding sidesaddle she quickly adapted the Icelandic women's habit of riding astride a horse or pony as a sensible necessity—radical behaviour for a British woman of her era.
 She wrote, "Necessity gives courage in emergencies.
 I determined therefore to throw aside conventionality, and do in 'Iceland as the Icelanders do.' ...
 Society is a hard task-master.
 Nothing is easier than to stick on a side-saddle, of course, and nothing more difficult than to ride gracefully.
 For comfort and safety, I say ride like a man."